chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 `optional`, they have to go and construct it to pass it to you.
 And that's a copy or move of that inner type.
-So generally, if you're going to receive a parameter, maybe sometimes, the right way to spell that is just to pass it as a pointer because a native pointer, which can be null, when it's not present.
+So generally, if you're going to receive a parameter, maybe sometimes, the right way to spell that is just to pass it as a native pointer, which can be null, when it's not present.

 11:29 SHARON: Hopefully that clarifies some things for people who are trying to decide which one best suits their use case.
 So moving on from that, some people